The Digital Railway transformation is about delivering a more dynamic, responsive and fit-for-purpose railway for rail users in the digital age.

 Adopting digital train control technologies will enable us to deliver our services more efficiently and more cost effectively, than with conventional technologies.
 By working together, we are pursuing our digital strategy to realise benefits, to provide improved capacity, performance, safety and sustainability.

-The LTDP takes account of the scale and complexity of fitting out in excess of 4,000 trains and the upgrading of more than 19,000 miles of network for one of the busiest and most intensively operated railway networks in the world.
-A network of this size and complexity cannot be fitted out overnight.
-It requires a steady programme of asset renewal to manage the transition to digital technology and also maintain continuity of service for passengers and other rail users.
+The LTDP took account of the scale and complexity of fitting out in excess of 4,000 trains and the upgrading of more than 19,000 miles of network on one of the busiest and most intensively operated railway networks in the world.
+A network of this size and complexity cannot be migrated to a new form of signalling overnight.
+It requires a steady programme of asset renewal alongside fleet fitment to manage the transition to digital technology and also maintain continuity of service for passengers and other rail users.

-The LTDP therefore sets out a framework and compelling case for asset renewal based on the replacement schedule for existing conventional signalling and train control assets, showing how modern signalling and train control technology can be delivered in a safe and cost-effective manner across the network:
+The LTDP set out the framework and case for asset renewal based on the replacement schedule for existing conventional signalling and train control assets, showing how modern signalling and train control technology could be delivered in a safe and cost-effective manner across the network:

-- The LDTP executive summary outlines the case for digital signalling renewal, aligning both the vehicle fitment strategy as published on the Rail Delivery Group website and infrastructure renewal.
+- The LTDP executive summary outlines the case for introducing digital signalling at renewal, aligning both the vehicle fitment strategy as published on the Rail Delivery Group website and infrastructure renewal.

-- The attached interactive PDF maps illustrate how the Network Rail regions in England and Wales will gradually migrate to digital signalling technology over a 30-year period starting from 2024, the commencement of CP7.
+- The attached interactive PDF maps illustrate the plan from 2019 of how the Network Rail regions in England and Wales would gradually migrate to digital signalling technology over a the period from 2024, the commencement of CP7.
 N.B.
-Scotland is included in the LTDP network analysis and has engaged in the process throughout.
-Since its completion in spring 2019 Scotland has agreed to undertake a Whole System Signalling Review with Transport Scotland and with the support of the Digital Railway Programme.
+Scotland’s Railway was included in the LTDP network analysis and has engaged in the process throughout.
+Since LTDP completion in spring 2019 Scotland has agreed to undertake a Whole System Signalling Review with Transport Scotland and with the support of the Digital Railway Programme.
 This will iterate their long-term plans as part of the network plan thus this hasn’t been illustrated on the maps at this point.

-We are confident that the LTDP is both viable and necessary provided funding is made available for train fitment and infrastructure renewal to meet the schedules as indicated in the respective plans.
-The programme looks forward to maturing the plan with industry stakeholders during Control Period 6.
+The 2019 LTDP was concluded as a viable and necessary plan, provided funding was made available for train fitment and infrastructure renewal to meet the schedules as indicated.

 Long-term deployment plan documents